mvolkmann/blog/src/astro.md

    There are five provided `client` directives that tell Astro that a non-Astro component requires client-side JavaScript code to be loaded.
-   They differ in when the JavaScript will be loaded.
+   The `client` directives differ in when the JavaScript will be loaded.
    When not applied, JavaScript for non-Astro components is not loaded.

    `client` directives cannot be applied to Astro components.